 Perhaps even more astonishing is that more than ten years after her death, this year has seen reprints and new digital editions of nearly thirty of her books.
 A new generation of parents are passing on books which were childhood favourites, and new generations of writers still acknowledge her ever fertile influence.

-One of these, perhaps less obviously, seems to have been Terry Pratchett, who like Joan Aiken left a last gift for fans who had followed his series set in an alternate world, and who could not be left without a farewell.
+One of these, perhaps less obviously, seems to have been Terry Pratchett, who like Joan Aiken left a last gift – a posthumously published final book – for fans who had followed his series set in an alternate world, and who could not be left without a farewell.
 Amanda Craig in her review of The Shepherd’s Crown suggests that an author’s last work when published posthumously “can also act as a covert last will and testament in which what an author really believes is made more explicit.”

 Joan Aiken had an extraordinary prescience – her England at the end of her imagined historical sequence, has reverted to Saxon times (even pre-historic with the inclusion of some strange and magical creatures – Hobyahs, and the Tatzelwurm) but despite the rail-roads, which like Pratchett’s iron rails, criss-cross the country, it has been drawn and quartered into separate regions with railway border guards, not unlike in today’s Europe.
 Invading tribes, the Wends in this case, after fraternizing with the English troops, decide this would be a better country in which to settle, and Joan Aiken imagines them as the early cheesemaking inhabitants of Wensleydale.